-2 Calif. deaths from mushrooms despite warningsNovember 11th, 2012 in Health /
+2 Calif. deaths from mushrooms despite warningsNovember 11, 2012 in Medicine & Health / Health

 (AP)—The deaths of two residents of a Northern California assisted living facility and the hospitalization of four others come despite warnings from health officials not to eat mushrooms picked in the wild.

 As far back as October 2009, the California Department of Public Health issued a statement warning that eating wild mushrooms can cause serious illness or death.